ansatzcapital/dilib/docs/source/experimental.md

 # Experimental

-New alternate syntax that's less DSL and more "regular Python classes"
+New alternate syntax that's less DSL and more "regular Python classes", inspired by writing the docs for "custom containers" in {doc}`non_lib_alts`

 ## Example